 In almost any service-based industry, there can be a high level of repeatability from project to project.
 Many methods share steps throughout their lifecycles, whether that comes in internal processes, documentation, or project initialization.

 How an organization approaches these repeatedly encountered business stages is often referred to as its workflow.

-Sure, in any project there are curveballs thrown your way, and you have to creatively handle those, but the core of any successful project is a successful workflow.
+Sure, in any project, there are curveballs thrown your way, and you have to handle those creatively, but the core of any successful project is a successful workflow.

-If things are done differently from project to project, then your account reps don’t know how to manage their clients.
+If things are done differently from project to project, your account reps don’t know how to manage their clients.
 Your project managers don’t know how to manage their constituents.
 Dependencies break down as does communication.

 So how do you ensure you’re building effective, useful workflows?

 Step one, don’t dictate those workflows from the top down.
 It should be a collaborative effort between management and employees.

 For example, if you happen to work as a senior or executive producer in the media industry — and have for a long time — chances are you no longer know the intricacies of editing.
 Specifically, you’re probably not going to be fluent in the software modern editors use to cut footage, apply special effects, etc. That’s not necessarily relevant for executive producers because their jobs are predicated upon a keen knack for which stories to pursue, assigning the right staff to pursue it, followed by providing solid direction to the editors once those editors have the story edit bay.

 But, it wouldn’t be right for the EP to dictate the end-to-end workflow for producing a story from the raw video.
 The EP doesn’t know everything required from the editor’s perspective to make it so, like which video codecs make sense for a given project, log and organize the raw footage efficiently and effectively, and divide labor between editors, associate editors, etc.